msu-cmse-courses/cmse495-SS24/Syllabus.md

 Classes will meet weekly on Monday, **_Wednesday and Friday 2:40-4:00pm in Wonders C211_**.

-If, during the semester there is a need, we have set aside the following zoom room for this course:
+If, during the semester there is a need, we have set aside the following zoom room for this course.
+Teams must notify the instructor before class if one of their members needs to connect to class remotely (ex. due to illness or travel).

 - <https://msu.zoom.us/j/94087905868>